hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### The founders of quantum theory

 Einstein of course had a hand in the creation of quantum theory, but what about the others?
 Max Planck (1858-1947) included a volume on *The Mechanics of Deformable Bodies* in his 5-volume published lectures on theoretical physics, and similarly Arnold Sommerfeld (1868-1951) included one with the same title in his own 6-volume published lectures.
 Both books cover solid and fluid mechanics.
+Sommerfeld's most famous result in fluid mechanics is the Orr-Sommerfeld equation for stability; he also made major contribution to lubrication theory.
 Sommerfeld advised his doctoral student Werner Heisenberg (1901-1976) to write a thesis on hydrodynamics, which he did, and Heisenberg later worked in turbulence theory.
 Among the principle founders of quantum theory, Heisenberg seems to be the most committed hydrodynamicist; he continued to ponder fluid dynamics late in his career, as illustrated by his *Physics Today* piece of 1967.
 Niels Bohr (1885-1962) worked on a problem of hydrodynamic instability (1909), extending a theory of Rayleigh's.
 Finally I mention Cark Eckart (1902-1973), of the Wigner-Eckart theorem, on the [main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/) of this site.
 He proved the equivalence of the wave and matrix mechanics formulations of Schrodinger and Heisenberg, respectively, but was scooped by Schrodinger, who beat Eckart to publication.
 As I mention on the main page, Eckart later had a consequential career in geophysical hydrodynamics.

 - W. Heisenberg, 1967:  Nonlinear problems in physics.  *Physics Today*, 20 (5):  27-33.

+According to George Uhlenbeck, who was a student of Paul Ehrenfest, the latter "never mentioned the hydrodynamical equations" because the frontier of physics was quantum theory and nuclear structure, with the rest dismissed as "desperation physics" by Wolfgang Pauli!
+However, Uhlenbeck succeeded Hendrik Kramers as professor of physics and mechanics at Utrecht, and discovered that Kramers had always included a semester on classical hydrodynamics in his three year cycle of courses.
+Uhlenbeck decided to offer a course on the subject, having taught it to himself:  "It made a great impression on me, and I think that every physicist should have some familiarity with the field.
+It will do even the high energy physicists some good."

 ### Notes on the history of fluid mechanics